-Senator Troy Singleton’s (D-Burlington) bill to help cannabis entrepreneurs with capital and assistance passed the NJ Assembly Health Committee again with amendments and bipartisan support.
+Senator Troy Singleton’s (D-Burlington) bill to help cannabis NJ entrepreneurs with access to capital and assistance passed the NJ Assembly Health Committee again with amendments and bipartisan support.

 Chair Herb Conaway (D-Burlington) said Assembly Speaker Craig Coughlin (D-Middlesex) intervened to have the amendments passed by the committee.

 Current law prevents any entity from holding more than one permit for a medical cannabis cultivator, manufacturer, or dispensary.
-Under the bill (A-5179) sponsored by Assemblymembers Brian Bergen (R-Morris), Jamel Holley (D-Union), and Verlina Reynolds-Jackson (D-Mercer), investors who significantly assist someone applying for a medical cannabis dispensary permit would be allowed to hold up to 35 percent interest in up to seven medical cannabis dispensaries, provided those businesses are minority, woman or disabled veteran-owned.
+The bill (A-5179) was sponsored by Assemblymembers Brian Bergen (R-Morris), Jamel Holley (D-Union), and Verlina Reynolds-Jackson (D-Mercer).
+Investors in a medical cannabis dispensary permit would be allowed to own 35 percent interest in seven medical cannabis dispensaries.
+That is provided those businesses are minority, woman, or disabled veteran-owned.

-Business owners would be required to pay back the financial assistance they receive from an investor within a period determined by the size of the loan.
-In addition, the cannabis entrepreneurs bill specifies that ownership would not revert to the investor if the business were to default.
+Business owners would be required to pay back the financial assistance they receive from an investor.
+It would be within a period determined by the loan size.
+In addition, the NJ cannabis entrepreneurs bill specifies ownership would not revert to the investor if the business were to default.

-The Cannabis Regulatory Commission (CRC) would also be permitted to review the agreement between the business owner and investor to ensure the terms are commercially reasonable and consistent with fair market value.
+The Cannabis Regulatory Commission (CRC) would be permitted to review the agreement between the business owner and investor.
+They need to ensure the terms are commercially reasonable and consistent with fair market value.

-By allowing investors to have partial ownership of more than one medical cannabis dispensary, the sponsors believed would incentivize investors to sink money in businesses that are minority or women-owned.
+Allowing investors to have partial ownership of more than one medical cannabis dispensary, the sponsors believed, would incentivize investors to sink money in minority or women-owned businesses.

 “Minorities have historically been disproportionately impacted our country’s War on Drugs.
 It is only fair they have the opportunity to benefit from this substance’s legitimization as the medical cannabis industry advances,” the sponsors said in a statement.